embeepea/cljsketch/README.md

 http://embeepea.github.com/cljsketch

-justpoint your browser to that URL.
+just point your browser to that URL.
 Or, to run a local copy:

   1. clone the repo
   2. point your browser to `resources/public/index.html`